Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 *   Used to authorize and control early media.
 *   If P-CSCF is not gating media then required function is as simple as
-    *   adding P-Early-Media header with �supported� value on requests from clients (or modifying header from clients if already in message)
+    *   adding P-Early-Media header with `supported` value on requests from clients (or modifying header from clients if already in message)
     *   passing the header through transparently on responses.
 *   If P-CSCF is gating media then function is more complex as P-CSCF has to operate on values in P-Early-Media headers sent to/from UEs.
 *   Mandatory in a P-CSCF according to [TS 24.229](http://www.3gpp.org/ftp/Specs/html-info/24229.htm).